ldtteam/MinecoloniesWiki/source/items/stash.md

 </div>
 <br>

-### The Item
+## The Item

-The Stashbox is for the player to drop items to be picked up by the [Deliveryman](../../source/workers/deliveryman) to take to the [Warehouse](../../source/buildings/warehouse).
+The Stash lets the player deposit items that they want to be picked up by a [Deliveryman](../../source/workers/deliveryman) to take to the [Warehouse](../../source/buildings/warehouse).

 <br>

-### Using the Stashbox
+## The Use

-To use the Stashbox, right click on it to bring up the inventory.
-It works just like a chest, move items into the Stashbox.
-The Deliveryman will pick it up.
+To use the Stash, right-click on it to bring up the inventory, which works just like a chest.
+Just put items in the Stash and a Deliveryman will pick them up.